Skip to Content

 Coefficients of the orthogonal polynomial expansion of the synaptic strengths.
 Part of the research into equation-free analysis of spike timing dependent plasticity.

 Professor Carlo Laing’s research focuses on creating efficient descriptions of networks, like that of neurons in the human brain, to enable quicker analysis and interpretation of these hugely complicated networks.

 “It is very difficult to accurately simulate large networks.
 The work I am doing involves finding ways of mathematically and computationally describing the behaviour of a large network, in this case a network of neurons, using smaller groups of variables or equations.”

 There is a high level of interest internationally in simulating the brain’s function.

-Dr Laing, based at the Institute of Natural and Mathematical Sciences on Massey’s Auckland campus, is working with a colleague at Princeton University in the US on the phenomenon of spike timing dependent plasticity.
+Professor Laing, based at the Institute of Natural and Mathematical Sciences on Massey’s Auckland campus, is working with a colleague at Princeton University in the US on the phenomenon of spike timing dependent plasticity.
 This is where the strengths of connections between neurons are modified as a result of the precise “firing” times of individual neurons.
 This work is published in Biological Cybernetics.